mamdouni/java-next-generations/java22/readme.md

   public Rectangle(int width, int height, String color) {
     this.width = width;
     this.height = height;
-    super(color); // Call to superclass constructor after setting width and height }
+    // you can do some logic here, for example, to determine the color based on the width and height before calling the super constructor super(color); // Call to superclass constructor after setting width and height }
 }